zeromq/libzmq/README.md

 message filtering (subscriptions), seamless access to multiple transport protocols and more.

+## Stable Fork

+This repository is used for making stable releases.
+Please do not send pull requests here unless they are specifically and only for this fork.
+Rather, send them to libzmq/master.
+Issues with test cases may be back ported to this repository by its maintainers. h
 ## Building and installation

 See the INSTALL file included with the distribution.